yangfangs/physpetools/README.rst

 iview
 ^^^^^^^^^^^^^^^^^^^^

-Annotating tree by iTol by iview module.
+Annotating tree by iTol use iview module.

 Use **iview** in command line like this: